Photo Credit: Russell Colwell

 Sea Lion Caves is proud to be part of the Oregon/Cape Perpetua Marine Reserve helping to protect the local marine animals and marine environment.

-Sea Lion Caves (America’s largest sea cave) is a privately owned (since 1932) wildlife preserve and bird sanctuary, located just 15 miles south of Yachats and 11 miles north of Florence.
+Sea Lion Caves, America’s largest sea cave, is a privately owned (since 1932) wildlife preserve and bird sanctuary located between Yachats and Florence.
 It is the year-round home of the Steller sea lion, but sea lions are not always in the Cave.
-This is … Read more
+This is not a zoo, and sea lions are wild … Read more

 Historic displays feature the pioneers whose occupations were primarily as loggers and fishermen, and whose primary means of transportation was the Siuslaw River.

 If you are a group of 10 or more, please call to make reservations.
 Please check the web site linked below for additional information, current hours, and admission fees.